paragonie/halite/README.md

 those are also offered by Paragon Initiative Enterprises.

 **Important:** Earlier versions of Halite were available under the GNU Public License version 3 (GPLv3).
-Only Halite 4.0.1 and newer are available under the Mozille Public License terms.
+Only Halite 4.0.1 and newer are available under the Mozilla Public License terms.

 ## Installing Halite